Best Commuter Towns Near London 2023

-What comes to mind when you think of Windsor?
 Home to Windsor castle, the town’s connections to the Royal family isn’t the only selling point of the area.
 Boasting several racecourses, a shopping centre and one of the UK’s few Legoland resorts, this Berkshire town has something for everyone of all ages.

 Not only do these amenities make Windsor perfect for families, but the town also has a strong network of schools.
 From St. George’s Primary School, to Eton College, the town has housed multiple prime ministers and British leaders.